knifecake/steady-queue/README.md

 ## Deviations from Solid Queue

-The implementation of the task backend is largely a direct translation from Ruby on Rails to Django.
+The goal of this port has been to keep the internals as close as possible to a direct translation from Ruby to Python, while adapting the external interfaces to be idiomatic in Django.
 Code organization in classes and mixins, method names, database field names and naming conventions are mostly untouched, but there are a few differences which we outline below.

 - The ORM is of course changed from Active Record to the Django ORM.
   - Class methods in Rails models generally become model manager methods under